A Mass Texodus: Why Republicans are retiring instead of running

 You've seen the headlines: Democrats won two congressional seats in the last election, and 19 legislative seats in the last two elections.
 And now Republicans are dropping like flies.

-So far, four GOP congressmen have announced their retirements in the last month.
+So far, six GOP congressmen have announced their retirements in the last few months.

 The list of those retiring includes: